 In reality, the above example is only one of many factors that can move the FX market.
 Others include broad macro-economic events like the election of a new president, or country specific factors such as the prevailing interest rate, GDP, unemployment, inflation and the debt to GDP ratio, to name a few.
 Top traders make use of an economic calendar to stay up to date with these and other important economic releases that can move the market.

 What Makes Forex so Attractive?

-The foreign exchange market allows large institutions, governments, retail traders and private individuals to exchange one currency for another.
-This takes place over the counter (OTC) via the interbank market instead of on a centralized exchange.
+The foreign exchange market allows large institutions, governments, retail traders and private individuals to exchange one currency for another and takes place via the interbank market (between banks).